 It is not expected that the fish passage will be controversial.
-State and local agencies have expressed that reconnecting historical spawning and rearing habitat is key to the restoration of the Great Lakes Fishery.
-The fish passage does not involve removing the dam, changing water levels or releasing polluted sediment and is seen as a positive improvement to the area.
+Local agencies and groups have expressed a need to improve the fishery on the Menominee River.
+The fish passage does not involve removing the dams, changing water levels or releasing polluted sediment and is seen as a positive improvement to the area.

 Influential scientific information is not contained in this project.
-Assisting the movement of fish around dams has been thoroughly studied on the Rouge River.
+Assisting the movement of fish around dams has been thoroughly studied on the Menominee River.

-This project is based on methods developed through years of experience passing fish around dams and does not involve the use of innovative or unique techniques.
-The method chosen for fish passage will be proven, does not contain precedent setting methods or models, does not present complex challenges for interpretation, and is not likely to change prevailing practices.
+This project is based on methods developed through years of experience routing fish around dams and does not involve the use of innovative techniques used for the first time.
+The method chosen for fish passage is proven, does not contain precedent setting methods or models, does not present complex challenges for interpretation, and is not likely to change prevailing practices.

-c.
+d.
 In-Kind Contributions.
 Products and analyses provided by non-Federal sponsors as in-kind services are subject to DQC and ATR, similar to any products developed by USACE.
-No in-kind products are anticipated during the feasibility phase of the project.
+No in-kind products or services are anticipated during the feasibility phase of the project.